An accelerated way to earn your doctorate

 • Eligible for occupational therapy license in state of residence

-• Admissions Essay Students are expected to identify their idea for program innovation or development
+• Admissions Essay - Students will identify their idea for program innovation or development

 • No GRE or interview required